element-plus/element-plus/docs/en-US/component/text.md

 ## Ellipsis

-:::demo Pass the `truncated` prop to render an ellipsis when the text exceeds the width of the viewport or max-width set.
+:::demo Pass the `truncated` prop to render an ellipsis when the text exceeds the width of the viewport or max-width set. `line-clamp` prop to render multiline ellipsis.

 text/truncated